retrobiosciences/opentrons-10x/README.md

 ---
 - This protocol is difficult to get working properly
-- The OT-2 & related consumables have issues making this especially difficult
+- The OT-2 p20 pipette tips are not always straight, making magnet separation using especially difficult on stock p20 tips
-- Please contact Ben at ben@retro.bio before attempting this for yourself
+- Please contact ben at ben@retro.bio before attempting this for yourself
 ---

 Manual single cell library preps are tedious and error-prone.
 Automated solutions cost >$260k.
 This repo contains all code & hardware required to automate 10x Genomics library preps on Opentrons for $26k.